-How to leave England and retire abroad
+How to Leave England and Retire Abroad

-One in twelve Brits choose to retire abroad.
+One in twelve Brits chooses to retire abroad.
 Warmer climes, a better quality of life and cheaper living are all reasons why many of us migrate to hotspots like Spain, Portugal and the South of France once retirement beckons.

 It’s also a ripe opportunity to reap the rewards of your working life and see your hard earned money go further than it might in the UK.
-And with the ease and affordability of air travel you can still travel back to the UK – or receive family and friends in your new home – frequently and affordably.
+And with the ease and affordability of air travel you can still travel back to the UK – or receive family and friends in your new home – frequently and affordable.

 But what about our savings?